 This Moroccan Vinaigrette is the perfect blend of cumin, paprika, parsley, garlic, and dash of cayenne.
-It’ so good, it’s literally on our table for every meal!
+It's so good, you'll want it on your table for every meal.

 It might sound strange, but this salad dressing recipe is simply one of our overall favorite recipes.